kanaria69/Mainecoco/README.md

-## Why did the coffee file a police report?
-It got mugged.
+## When is a door not a door?
+When it's ajar.